fbalarini/graphql-workshop/workshop/authorization.md

 end
 ```

-Try it out in GraphiQL!
+Try it out using Postman!